UK Online Roulette Guide: How To Play, Odds & Strategy (2026)

 Are software-driven (RNG) roulette games rigged?

-No, they are not rigged against individual players.
-Legitimate UK operators have their Random Number Generators routinely audited by independent verification labs such as eCOGRA or iTech Labs to certify the mathematical integrity matches standard statistical probability.
+No. Legitimate UK operators have their Random Number Generators routinely audited by independent verification labs such as eCOGRA or iTech Labs to certify the mathematical integrity matches standard statistical probability.

 Can I use betting systems to guarantee a profit?